wsjung0516/grid/index.md

 ---
 ![](images/split-window2.png)
+diagram #2

 Using zip operator (rxjs) to wait the next process complete.

 - case1: One split window.
 1. Just after taking grid type, start rendering.

-- case2: Multi split window.
+- case2: Multi split window. refer above diagram #2 ( waiting process for completing previous element)
 1. isStartedRendering: status of starting rendering.
 Should check if element id of previous split window is the same with id of isFinishedRendering$ value.
-2. isFinishedRendering: status of complete rendering and related side job.
+2. isFinishedRendering: status of complete rendering (drawing the firest image).
-3. above step 1. and step 2. job is completed.
+3. above circle #1(step 1). and circle #2 (step 2). job is completed.
-4. When user select grid type, create this observable for wating above step 3.
+4. When user select grid type  (Grid type 2, Grid type 3, Grid type 4), create this observable for wating above circle #3(step 3).
-5. After step3 and step4 is completing, it means one of split window processing is ready to start.
+5. After circle #3(step3) and circle #4(step4) is completing, it means one of split window processing is ready to start.

 ---
 ![](images/split-window3.png)
+diagram #3.

 1. Start with new html element id
 2. currentCtViewerElementId$: Observale that get the signal of start or end rendering.
 3. isStarted$